wongzhenhao/DataFlow-Preview/README.md

 ## News

+- [2024-12-26] 🎉 Our first data evaluation and processing system is now open source.
 - [2024-10-14] 🎉 We summarize data evaluation papers and codes in [👋 Awesome Data Evaluation](./Awesome_Data_Evaluation.md)
 - [2024-10-14] 🎉 Our first data-centric evaluation system is now open source.